Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems: L-SR1 matrices

 The compact representation of \SR{} matrices can be used to compute the eigenvalues and a partial eigenbasis of these matrices.
 In this section, we review the compact formulation of \SR{} matrices.

 To begin, we define the following matrices:

-The matrix $\mathbf{S}_k^T\mathbf{Y}_k\in\mathbb{R}^{(k+1) \times (k+1)}$ can be written as the sum of the following three matrices:
+The matrix $\mathbf{S}_k^T\mathbf{Y}_k\in\mathbb{R}^{k \times k}$ can be written as the sum of the following three matrices:

 where $\mathbf{L}_k$ is strictly lower triangular, $\mathbf{D}_k$ is diagonal, and $\mathbf{R}_k$ is strictly upper triangular.
-Then, $\mathbf{B}_{k+1}$ can be written as
+Then, $\mathbf{B}_{k}$ can be written as

-where $\mathbf{\Psi}_k \in \mathbb{R}^{n \times (k+1)}$ and $\mathbf{M}_k \in \mathbb{R}^{(k+1) \times (k+1)}$.
+where $\mathbf{\Psi}_k \in \mathbb{R}^{n \times k}$ and $\mathbf{M}_k \in \mathbb{R}^{k \times k}$.
 In particular, $\mathbf{\Psi}_k$ and $\mathbf{M}_k$ are given by

-The right side of equation (\ref{eq:form}) is the \emph{compact representation} of $\mathbf{B}_{k+1}$; this representation is due to Byrd et al.~\cite[Theorem 5.1]{ByrNS94}.
-For the duration of this paper, we assume that updates are only accepted when both the next \SR{} matrix $\mathbf{B_{k+1}}$ is well-defined and $\mathbf{M}_k$ exists \cite[Theorem 5.1]{ByrNS94}.
-For notational simplicity, we assume $\mathbf{\Psi}_k$ has full column rank; when $\mathbf{\Psi}_k$ does not have full column rank, we refer to reader to~\cite{Burdakov2016} for the modifications needed for computing the eigenvalues reviewed in Section 2.2.
-Notice that the computation of $\mathbf{M}_k$ is computationally admissible since it is a very small square matrix.
+The right side of equation (\ref{eq:form}) is the \emph{compact representation} of $\mathbf{B}_{k}$; this representation is due to Byrd et al.~\cite[Theorem 5.1]{ByrNS94}.
+For the duration of this paper, we assume that updates are \jb{made} when both the next \SR{} matrix $\mathbf{B}_{k}$ is well-defined and $\mathbf{M}_k$ exists \cite[Theorem 5.1]{ByrNS94}.
+For notational simplicity, we assume $\mathbf{\Psi}_k$ has full column rank; when $\mathbf{\Psi}_k$ does not have full column rank, we refer to~\cite{Burdakov2016} for the modifications needed for computing the eigenvalues, which we also review in Section 2.2.
+Notice that the computation of $\mathbf{M}_k$ is computationally admissible since it is a very small symmetric square matrix.